vikassri/vikassri.github.io/_posts/2020-07-18-How-use-git.md

 ---
 layout: post
-title: How to use multiple Git Account on mac
+title: How to use multiple git account on mac
 date: 2020-07-18 12:44
 category: [Technology, github]
 author: Vikas Srivastava